 Buy A Book!

-You can find an expanded version of this feature, with more on fifties sci-fi and the early days of BBC Radio, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find an expanded version of Orbiter X, with much more on fifties sci-fi and the early days of BBC Radio, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-Orbiter X is one of my Twelve Radio Programmes That Need To Be Given A Proper Release, which you can read more about here.
+Orbiter X enjoys pride of place on my list of Twelve Radio Programmes That Need To Be Given A Proper Release; you can find out more about the other ones here.

-You can hear me talking about more forgotten old dusty bits of radio – although this time with more of a comedy slant – in Looks Unfamiliar here.
+You can hear me talking about more forgotten old dusty bits of radio – although this time it’s comedy on BBC Radio Three and the Third Programme – in Looks Unfamiliar here.

 © Tim Worthington.